brattonross/vite-plugin-voie/README.md

 ### extendRoute

-A function that takes a `Route` object (and that route's parent route), and optionally returns a modified route.
+A function that takes a route and optionally returns a modified route.
 This is useful for augmenting your routes with extra data (e.g. route metadata).

 ```js
 // vite.config.js